Is your school up for the twinning challenge?

 Check out all our resources that have been created just for schools – including a film about a schoolgirl in Uganda.

 Bridget is 14 years old.
 Her dad is a banana farmer.
-Bridget wants to be a nurse – and thanks to a brand new toilet block in her school, she is able to continue her education.
+Bridget wants to be a nurse – and thanks to a brand new toilet block in her school, she is continuing her education.

 Many girls like Bridget drop out of school when they reach their teenage years.
 Their parents don’t like them going to a school without decent sanitation facilities and prefer to have them at home.
 Bridget says, ‘The old toilets were really smelly and made you retch during the rainy season.’